nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

   Extension

-  1.1 User requests to edit a task based on an invalid index of tasks and the new updated fields 1.2 Unburden shows an error message
+  1.1 User requests to edit a task based on an invalid index of tasks and the new updated fields <br>
+  1.2 Unburden shows an error message <br>

   Use case ends